so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 LearnCpp.com/Chapter 1꞉ C++ Basics.md

 #include <iostream>
 int main()
 {
-   std▹cout << "Hello world!";
+   std::cout << "Hello world!";
    return 0;
 }
 ```
 #card
 - A special type of line called a **preprocessor directive**.
 	- This preprocessor directive indicates that we would like to use the contents of the iostream library, which is the part of the C++ standard library that allows us to read and write text from/to the console.
-	- We need this line in order to use `std▹cout` on line 5.
-Excluding this line would result in a compile error on line 5, as the compiler wouldn’t otherwise know what `std▹cout` is.
+	- We need this line in order to use `std::cout` on line 5.
+Excluding this line would result in a compile error on line 5, as the compiler wouldn’t otherwise know what `std::cout` is.
 ^1682908022710